IBM-Cloud/docs/manageapps/depapps.md

 #### Migrating an existing app to Diego
 {: #migrateapp}

-Diego is the default Cloud Foundry architecture for {{site.data.keyword.Bluemix_notm}}, and support for DEAs will be removed, so you must migrate all of your existing applications by re-deploying each app.
-Start migrating your apps to Diego by deploying the application with the Diego flag.
-The application immediately starts running on Diego and will eventually stop running on the DEAs.
+Diego is the default Cloud Foundry architecture for {{site.data.keyword.Bluemix_notm}}, and support for DEAs will be removed, so you must migrate all of your existing applications by updating each app.
+Start migrating your apps to Diego by updating the application with the Diego flag.
+The application immediately attempts to start running on Diego and stops running on the DEAs.

-To limit downtime, perform a blue-green deploy by deploying a copy of your application to Diego, and then swapping routes and scaling down the DEA application.
-If you do not perform a blue-green deployment, you might experience some downtime.
+As your application is updated from DEA architecture to Diego, you might experience a short downtime, or a prolonged downtime, if the application is not compatible with Diego.
+To limit downtime, perform a [blue-green deploy](/docs/manageapps/updapps.html#blue_green) by deploying a copy of your application to Diego, and then swapping routes and scaling down the DEA application.

 Complete the following steps to migrate your app to Diego: